 Two themes run through policy analysis: rules determining policy choice are functions of economic conditions; those rules may change over time.
-Those themes reflect the common view that actual policy behavior is purposeful, rather than arbitrary, and that good policy adapts to changes in the structure of the economy or to improvements in understanding of how policy affects the economy.
+The themes reflect the views that actual policy behavior is purposeful, rather than arbitrary, and that good policy adapts to changes in the structure of the economy or to improvements in understanding how policy affects the economy.